 Promote an enticing offer to get people to sign up for your course

-You can automate this entire sequence, so it goes out whenever someone signs up for your lead magnet.
+You can automate this entire sequence so it goes out whenever someone signs up for your lead magnet.

 Use MailerLite to set up a workflow that includes all the emails in your campaign.
-You can then schedule each email based on factors like the amount of time that has passed since the last email or how they interact with your marketing campaign.
+You can then schedule each email based on factors like the time that has passed since the last email or how they interact with your marketing campaign.

 Here’s an example of a typical campaign: